Audio Fidelity

 Just like learning how to choose high refresh rate gaming monitor, dialing in audio is about removing bottlenecks—so your gear performs at its peak.

 Great audio wins games.
-I swear by the “two-finger rule”: place the mic two fingers’ width from your mouth, slightly off to the side to dodge plosives—those harsh bursts from letters like P and B. It sounds minor, but it’s the difference between smooth callouts and Darth Vader breathing in squad chat.
+I swear by the “two-finger rule”: place the mic two fingers’ width from your mouth, slightly off to the side to dodge plosives, those harsh bursts from letters like P and B. It sounds minor.
+But it’s the difference between smooth callouts and sounding like Darth Vader in squad chat.

 A noise gate mutes background hum when you’re silent, while a compressor evens out volume spikes (your teammates will thank you).